 It doesn’t take many peanuts to help bump up the levels of nutrients that we need each day.
-Just a small handful can naturally provide many of the vitamins and minerals that are hard to get.
+Since there are tons of micronutrients in peanuts, just a small handful can naturally provide many of the vitamins and minerals that are hard to get.
 In fact, the Women, Infants and Children (WIC) program chooses to include peanut butter in food packages.

-According to the 2015-2020 U.S. Dietary Guidelines, Americans tend to lack nutrients like magnesium, dietary fiber, calcium, and vitamin E. An early study looked at the diets of almost 15,000 American children and adults to assess the impact of peanuts.
+According to the 2020 – 2025 U.S. Dietary Guidelines, Americans tend to lack macro and micronutrients like magnesium, dietary fiber, calcium, and vitamin E. An early study looked at the diets of almost 15,000 American children and adults to assess the impact of peanuts.
 Researchers found that those who consumed peanuts and peanut products achieved higher Recommended Daily Allowances (RDAs) for vitamin A, vitamin E, folate, magnesium, zinc, iron, calcium, and dietary fiber than those who did not eat peanuts.
 Overall, peanut-eaters had higher-quality diets than non-eaters.

 In a human study conducted at Purdue University, eating about 3 ounces of peanuts a day lead to significant increases in the intake of fiber, magnesium, folate, vitamin E, copper, and the amino acid arginine.
 Also in the study, initial baseline values of blood magnesium fell below recommended levels, but these levels increased in all of the peanut eaters to above recommended levels corresponding with a range required to lower cardiovascular disease (CVD) risk.

 Last reviewed: August 2022